r1ru/r1ru.github.io/_tabs/about.md

 ---

 ## About Me
 Hi, I'm Riru Oda, an undergraduate student in Japan majoring in Computer Science.
-I love low-level programming and particularly interested in binary security and system software development.
-Recently, I have been focusing especially on Linux kernel security.
-My main academic focus is programming language theory and formal verification.
+I love low-level programming and binary exploitation.
+In my free time, I develop system software such as OS kernels and hypervisors, and enjoy playing CTF (pwn).
+In my research, I focus on bug finding using static analysis.
+I share my knowledge on my blog.

 ## Experiences
 - Security Camp 2022, 2023 – Student
 - SecHack365 2023 – Participant
 - Security Camp 2024 – Tutor